atlas-bi/website/src/docs/bi-library/etl/index.md

 ---
-title: Atlas BI Library Docs » ETL » Setup
+title: Setup | ETL | Atlas BI Library Docs
 tags: BI Library
 description: Learn about the Atlas BI Library ETL, how it works, and the supplimentary ETL's used to gather report metadata.
 layout: docs_library.njk